 Metastatic Brain Tumors

-Metastatic brain tumors are brain tumors originate from cancers elsewhere in the body, such as the lung, breast, colon, kidney, or skin (melanoma), and spread to the brain, usually migrating through the blood stream.
-Metastatic tumors are malignant (cancerous).
+According to the American Brain Tumor Association, metastatic brain tumors (secondary brain tumors) are the most common types of brain tumors among adults.
+These tumors, which are malignant, originate from cancers elsewhere in the body and spread to the brain, usually migrating through the blood stream.

-Brain tumors are more often metastatic than primary.
 Patients with a metastatic brain tumor can have a wide variety of symptoms, depending on the size and location of the tumor.
+These symptoms can include:

 - Chemotherapy (into a vein)